bgmwaring/bgmwaring/README.md

 <li>C# and C</li>

 ### Currently Working On
-I am currently learning Django and have built a website that runs polls, I am currently looking at how to push this to a reusable applications.
-I am also looking at how game development functions in python, including building my own python powered game.

-I am also studying mathematics with a focus on machine learning, currently working on developing optimisation techniques using python.
+I am currently studying mathematics with a focus on machine learning, working on developing optimisation techniques using python.
 <!--
 **bgmwaring/bgmwaring** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.